Skip to main content

 set.clear(); //{}

-In addition, Array does provide us a lot more native functionalities (reduce(), reverse(), sort(), etc...), compared to Set which currently only have the most basic functionalities mentioned above.
-So, some of you may think, why would we ever prefer Set over Array at all?
+Array does provide many more native methods (reduce(), reverse(), sort(), etc.) compared to Set, which currently only has the basics mentioned above.
+So why would you ever prefer Set?

 So, when is Set better?
 And when is Array better?

-• Firstly, Set is different than Array.
-It is not meant to replace Array entirely, but to provide additional support type to complete what Array is missing.
+• Set isn’t meant to replace Array entirely.
+It provides additional support for what Array is missing.

-• Since Set only contains distinct elements, it makes life much easier if we know in advance we want to avoid saving duplicate data to our structure.
+• Since Set only contains distinct elements, it makes life much easier when you know in advance you want to avoid duplicates.

-• Basic operations of Set like union(), intersect(), difference(), etc... are easily implemented effectively based on the native built-in operations provided.
-Due to the delete() method, it makes intersect/union between 2 Sets much more comfortable than doing the same to 2 Arrays.
+• Basic set operations like union(), intersect(), difference() are easily implemented using the native built-in methods.
+The delete() method makes intersect/union between 2 Sets much more comfortable than doing the same with 2 Arrays.

-• Array is meant for scenarios when we want to keep elements ordered for quick access, or do heavy modification (removing and adding elements) or any action required direct index access to elements (for example, try doing Binary Search on Set instead of Array — how do you access the middle located element?)
+• Array is the right choice when you need elements ordered for quick access, when you’re doing heavy modification (removing and adding elements), or when you need direct index access (try doing Binary Search on a Set instead of an Array: how would you access the middle element?).

 Conclusion

-In general, to my opinion, Set doesn't really have a huge clear advantage over Array, except in specific scenarios such as when we want to maintain “distinct” data with minimum effort, or to work with a lot of distinct data sets together using the most basic set operations, without the need of direct accessing element.
+In general, Set doesn’t have a huge clear advantage over Array, except in specific cases: when you want to maintain distinct data with minimal effort, or when you’re working with multiple distinct data sets using basic set operations and don’t need direct element access.

-Otherwise, Array should always the choice.
-Reason?
-Less CPU work to fetch the element when it is needed.
+Otherwise, Array should always be the choice.
+The CPU has an easier time fetching the element when it’s needed.

 Disclaimer: This post is originally posted in FrontEnd Weekly